Brenda Perryman, March 19th, 2016

 WW: What was it like growing up and going to a private school in Detroit at that time?

-And so, I wasn't looking for – for racism, you know.
-Oh yeah, that's gonna happen.
-First - my first idea of what racism could be was watching the - Little Rock – Little Rock [Nine].
+And so, I wasn't looking for racism, you know.
+Oh yeah, that's going to happen.
+First - my first idea of what racism could be was watching the Little Rock [Nine].
 I was – it was on television.
 My mother was watching that, and I said, “What's going on?”
 She said, “They don't want the colored kids to go to school with the white kids.”
 I said wow.
-I thought that was strange, 'cause I went to school with white kids.
+I thought that was strange, because I went to school with white kids.
 You know, I said it's – it's not like this?

 WW: So you said your first experience with racism was watching the Little Rock -

 BP: It was noticing that there was supposed to be a difference, yeah, that's right.

 WW: Did you begin to see racial problems in the city after that, or –

 BP: Not initially, because - my best friend's name was Andrea Sarkissian, you know we went to St. Theresa's, and we were just best friends.
 She was white, I was black, and we just kinda never talked – noticed – well, talked about it.
 And our role models were people on television, and there were very few people on television of color.
 There was a show called Beulah with a black maid, at that time, when I was a little girl, but most other shows, like the Life of Riley and all these shows, they didn't show a black family, it was always a white family, and kind of getting into the drama piece – I – Disney.
 Disney was like a salvation to everybody.
 As far as growing up in Detroit, we had the Thanksgiving parade, everybody wanted to go to Hudson's to see Santa.
 I mean – things just seemed sanitized in a child's eye.

 WW: Throughout the 1960s, being a teenager then, how did you experience social movements that were going through the city?